 When writing a reverse chronological resume format for an administrative assistant role, you need to:

-- Emphasize in your work experience section how you’ve improved efficiency and provided strong administrative support in your previous roles.
+• Show how you improved efficiency and provided strong admin support in your previous jobs.

 Here’s a chronological resume sample for an administrative assistant.